CIS-566-Fall-2021/hw02-raymarching-sdfs/README.md

 ![](images/kirbyrender.png)

-gif to see the animation (gif is not slowed down, my project is just very slow)
+gif to see the animation
 ![](images/kirby.gif)

 ## techniques used